 Coaching Youth Sports

 Saint Paul Parks and Recreation's youth athletics program would not be where it is today without the support of dedicated volunteers.
-Volunteer coaches help instruct youth in the fundamentals and skill of sports and instill the principles of fair play, good sportsmanship, respect for one’s self and one’s opponent
+Volunteer coaches help instruct youth in the fundamentals and skill of sports and instill the principles of fair play, good sportsmanship, respect for one’s self, opponent, and officials.

 Are you interesting in coaching a youth sports team with Saint Paul Parks & Recreation?
-Tell us more by completing the volunteer form below.
+Tell us more by completing the volunteer form below or contact a recreation center near you.

 Becoming a Coach